m4ttsch/omscs-notes-notes/computer-networks/Content Distribution.md

 One advantage of this approach was the simplicity of its implementation.

-The main drawback of this strategy is that it requiring a TCP connection for every request introduces a lot of overhead and slows transfer.
+The main drawback of this strategy is that it requires a TCP connection for every request introduces a lot of overhead and slows transfer.

-For example, the TCP 3-way handshake for every request, and TCP connection must start in slow-start every time the connection opens.
+For example, the TCP 3-way handshake must occur for every request, and TCP connection must start in slow-start every time the connection opens.

 This performance degradation is exacerbated by the fact that short transfers are very bad for TCP because TCP is always stuck in slow start and never gets a chance to ramp up to steady-state transfer.